h Home h Peter h

 Meredith Quartermain's most recent books are U Girl: a novel and I, Bartleby: short stories (Talonbooks).
 Vancouver Walking won the BC Book Award for Poetry in 2006, Nightmarker was a finalist for the 2009 Vancouver Book Award, and Recipes from the Red Planet was a finalist for the 2011 BC Book Award for Fiction..
 She recently published a critically acclaimed novel, Rupert's Land, about settler/first nations relations in dustbowl Alberta, and her essay "T'ang's Bathtub: Innovative Work by Four Canadian Poets" was named best essay in Canadian Literature 2012.
 Her work has appeared in magazines across Canada including The Walrus, Canadian Literature, the Literary Review of Canada, Matrix, The Capilano Review, West Coast Line, filling Station, Prism International, and other magazines.
 She taught English Literature and Composition at UBC and Capilano College, and has enjoyed leading workshops at the Naropa Summer Writing Program, the Kootenay School of Writing and the Toronto New School of Writing.
 In 2002, she and husband Peter Quartermain founded Nomados Literary Publishers, through which they've published more than 40 books of innovative writing.
 Meredith Quartermain was the 2012 Writer in Residence at the Vancouver Public Library, and the Poetry Mentor in The Writer's Studio at Simon Fraser University for 2014, 2015 and 2016.

-U Girl: a novel is out from Talonbooks
+U Girl: a novel from Talonbooks

 AWARD-WINNING AUTHOR MEREDITH QUARTERMAIN’S second novel, U Girl, captures the freedom and exploration of 1970s Vancouver, a city crossed between love-in hip and forest-corp square.
 Quartermain pays homage to communal living, life on campus, local haunts, and literary influences in equal measure, taking us through sexual experimentation, drugs, jobs, meditating on Wreck Beach, sailing up through Desolation Sound, and studying at the University of British Columbia.